sardonyxwt/state-store/README.md

 // You can use lock() to forbid add new action to scope. counterScope.lock();

+// You can use lock() to forbid create new scopes to store and lock all included scopes. counterStore.lock();

 // You can use isLocked to check is scope is lock. console.log(counterScope.isLocked);

+// You can use isLocked to check is store is lock. console.log(counterStore.isLocked);

 // You can use subscribe() to update the UI in response to state changes. let allActionListenerUnsubscribeCallback = counterScope.subscribe(